 Apart from that, there are always Advisers to chat to or help you with any study-related issues.
 Or, if you fancy, we often have mints and notepads too…

 What has the feedback been like?

-First of all, it’s important to know that all the comments that we get on the feedback board, through our feedback kiosk, online, or given to an Adviser is read and considered.
+First of all, it’s important to know that all the comments that we get on the feedback board, through our feedback kiosk, online, or given to an Adviser are read and considered.
 For example, thanks to the feedback system we’ve installed more power sockets in the collaboration area so your laptops don’t run flat, and there are more whiteboards (including the handy mini ones) for you to use in the space.
 We can’t do everything, but we do our best to adjust the environment for your needs, so keep it coming!

-Here’s some of the feedback from students regarding Rootes Learning Grid in general:
+Here’s some of the feedback from students regarding Learning Grid Rootes in general:

 “Fantastic!
 Modern, spacious, has spaces which are more informal.
 Better than the library.”
 (Don’t worry, we still love you, Library.)